Renuka4443/Bank-Customer-Complaints-Classification-System/README.md

 | Logistic Regression | 0.8554 | 0.8563 | 0.8554 | 0.8557 |
 | Support Vector Machine (LinearSVC) | 0.8480 | 0.8486 | 0.8480 | 0.8482 |

 ### 🔍 Observations

-- **Logistic Regression** slightly outperformed **LinearSVC** on both datasets, demonstrating better generalization and stability.
+- **Logistic Regression** achieved a better result than the **LinearSVC** in both datasets, indicating it was more stable and generalized better.
-- **LinearSVC** showed competitive performance, proving effective for large-scale, sparse text data.
+- **LinearSVC** was also very competitive, working well on large-scale sparse text data.
-- The consistency of results across both datasets indicates that the models are robust and reliable for real-world complaint classification.
+- The uniformly good performance on both datasets suggests that the models are mature and can be effectively used to classify real-world complaints.

 ---